nkoding/SeminarSampleCode/README.md

 Each branch will show the state of the project at a certain commit:
 #> git checkout -b Chapter-1 6e559cb

-During the talk i will switch between those branches to demonstrate the coding progress.

 =======

 However the concepts are applicable to all object oriented languages.
->>>>>>> a4e23107b8c6c6e24bfbe5b96ee231fa47547b38